leeping-ng/guides/docker_on_rpi.md

 ## 3. Building Docker Images for RPi
 - Follow the following sections of this [guide](https://www.docker.com/blog/getting-started-with-docker-for-arm-on-linux/) to:
   - Install buildx for multi-architecture image builds
-  - Register Arm executables to run on x64 machines
+  - Register Arm executables to run on x64 machines (note that you'll have to repeat this step every time you reboot/can add to startup script if you use buildx often)
   - Create a multi-architecture build instance
 - You may be used to the conventional way of `docker build` where the built container image is exported to `docker images`, and you can verify it's creation with the `docker images` command.
 I would usually do this first, then use `docker save` to save the image.
 - Unfortunately, when using `buildx`, it's different, and most guides like [this one](https://www.docker.com/blog/multi-arch-images/) push the built Docker image to a repository like Dockerhub, using a command like this: